uhi22/foccci/README.md

 - [ ] missing the JTAG port pull down resistors on the QCA
 - [ ] Could do with one more processor decoupler so that a cap can be dropped right against every package power pin.
 - [ ] Would be worth adding lines to the QCA7005 Reset (so that is can be reset without a power cycle) and the Int pins (just in case it's needed in the future).
-- [ ] HCT04: Risk of activating the contactors if the controller power fails.
-Find a better solution.
 - [ ] Clarify expected contactor current and use appropriate drivers
 - [ ] TVS at the 12V.
 SMAJ18A ?
 - [ ] TVS at the CP
 - [ ] 470u input cap is an electrolytic?
 - [ ] Might put a Schottky protection diode on the temperate sense inputs.
 - [ ] Clarify interface (electrically and mechanically)
-    - [ ] Which connector?
-        - E.g. DTM13-12PA-12PB-R008 (i love this thing) or Modice ME-MX connector / enclosure. https://openinverter.org/forum/viewtopic.php?p=58697#p58697
-        - other options?
     - [ ] Electrically: Interface ideas here: https://openinverter.org/forum/viewtopic.php?p=58697#p58697
 - [ ] supply voltage measurement (to be able to adjust the PWM for contactors according to the supply voltage, and just for info)

 ## Finished Todos
+- [x] Which connector?
+DTM13-12PA-12PB-R008 https://openinverter.org/forum/viewtopic.php?p=58697#p58697
+- [x] HCT04: Risk of activating the contactors if the controller power fails.
+Find a better solution.
 - [x] Check boot config on GPIO 0 to 2.
     - [x] GPIO0: High during boot to boot from the SPI Flash. (pin60) CCM: R9 is 3k3 to 3V3.
     - [x] GPIO1: must be pulled low during reset. (pin61) CCM: R11 is 3k3 to ground.